rachelvansciver/SAACO3/storage/EBS.md

 - need snapshot to move AZ
 - uses provisioned capacity (Size and IOPS)
 - you get billed even if drive is not full
-- delete on terminiation is an option
+- delete on termination is an option (defaults to true for root volume, not true for other volumes)
-- can be modified while in use (iops and capacity)
+- can be modified while in use (I/O's and capacity)

 ## Snapshot
-- is a Backup, can be done durin attachment
+- is a Backup, can be done during attachment
-- Backups can be copied to diffrent region
+- Backups can be copied to different region
 - snapshot can be done while the volume is being used

 ### EBS Snapshot Archive